 Kevin, a native of upstate New York, has been a professional chef for 20 years.
 His culinary experience includes crafting menus and recipes at some of the region’s most well-known restaurants, including No. 9 Park, Radius, Union Bar Grille in Boston and Al Forno in Providence.
 Prior to joining the staff of Community Servings, Kevin worked as the Executive Chef at the Federal Reserve Bank of Boston.

-Chef Conner is motivated by the significant impact that food can have on someone who is sick and he aims to integrate new recipes and different cuisines into the menu to help ensure that our medically tailored meals are flavorful, while still meeting the dietary needs of our clients.
+Chef Conner is motivated by the significant impact that food can have on someone experiencing an illness and he aims to integrate new recipes and different cuisines into the menu to help ensure that our medically tailored meals are flavorful, while still meeting the dietary needs of our clients.

 Kevin is a graduate of Johnson & Wales Culinary Arts Program.

-As Executive Chef, Brian is responsible for culinary excellence from R&D to production and packaging.
+As Chief Culinary Officer, Brian is responsible for culinary excellence from R&D to production and packaging.
 With a focus on whole ingredients procured from quality local producers, Brian and his team create delicious, nutritious and completely scratch, diet-specific meals for our clients.

 Drawn to Community Servings by the mission, Brian is passionate about providing healthy and joyful food experiences to those who need it the most.
 Before joining Community Servings, he spent two decades as a chef and culinary director for national and regional restaurant groups overseeing culinary operation around the country.